dackroyd/todo-list/ACTIVITY.md

    >
    > Don't see `todo-list-api` in the list of Services?
 Trace data may not have been sent - check app logs

-6. [ ] 📊 Select and review the traces for some of the results
+6. [ ] 📊 Select and review the traces for the "User Homepage" and "TODO List" UI requests

    > 🧙 **Tip**
    >